pawelrdmkot21-debug/SimDays/SimDays/story_marcus_zoe.md

 ---

-# MARCUS REYES — the roommate
+MARCUS REYES — the roommate
 Met Day 1.
 Friendship/bro arc.
 Found: mornings home/park, evenings at Static (bar).
 Interests: basketball, cooking, old action movies.
 Helps you settle in; later his own arc (wants to open a bar).

-## SCENE M0 — Move-in day (intro, scripted, Day 1)
+SCENE M0 — Move-in day (intro, scripted, Day 1)

-*[bg: cheaphouse_day]*

-*You shoulder the door open, a duffel bag in one hand.
-The key sticks in the lock — you have to jiggle it twice before it turns.*

-You: *(muttering)* Come on… there we go.

-*The studio is small.
-A bed, a desk, a kitchenette.
-Boxes you haven't unpacked.
-It smells like fresh paint and someone else's old coffee.*

-You: So this is it.
-Home.

-*A knock — not on your door, on the wall.
-Then footsteps in the hall, and a face leans into your open doorway: a guy about your age, easy grin, dish towel over one shoulder.*

-MARCUS: Hey — new blood!
-Heard the key fight through the wall.
-That lock's a jerk, you gotta lift the handle while you turn it.

-▸ "Thanks.
-I'm still figuring the place out."
+[bg: apartment_staircase]

+The hallway is quiet.
+Old wooden stairs creak beneath your feet, and the faint smell of fresh paint mixes with someone's dinner cooking nearby.
+You stop in front of Apartment 12.
+It's not much...
+Just a small studio apartment.
+But for now, it's home.
+As you reach for your keys, you hear footsteps behind you.

+A guy about your age with an easy grin turns the corner of the stairs, a dish towel over one shoulder.

+MARCUS: Oh!
+You must be the new neighbor.
+I don't think we've met before.
+I'm Marcus.

-  → MARCUS +3 Affection.
-Continues warm.
+▸ "Nice to meet you.
+Yeah...
+I just moved in today."
+(Earnest) → MARCUS +3 Affection.
-▸ "I had it handled."
-  → MARCUS +1 Affection (he laughs it off).
-Slightly cooler banter.
-▸ *(say nothing, just nod)*
-  → neutral.

-MARCUS: Marcus.
-Marc.
-I'm right next door — 4B.
-Lived here two years, so if the hot water does the cold-then-boiling thing, that's normal, just ride it out.

-You: *(introduce yourself)*

-MARCUS: Good to meet you, man.
-Moving's the worst.
-You eat yet?
-I've got half a pot of chili doing nothing.

-▸ "Yeah, actually — that'd be great." → MARCUS +5 Affection, +2 Trust.
-Flag `marcus_chili = True`. → go M0a.
-▸ "I'm good, gotta unpack.
-Rain check?" → MARCUS +2 Affection.
-Flag `marcus_raincheck = True`. → skip to M0b.
-▸ "I don't really know you, man." → MARCUS +0 (respects it, a little stung). → skip to M0b.

-### M0a — chili
-*[show: marcus_neutral at right] (needs Marcus sprite — see asset note)*

-MARCUS: Pull up a box, we don't have chairs yet apparently.

-*You eat.
-He talks — fast, friendly, the kind of guy who knows everyone's name.*

-MARCUS: So what's the plan?
-Nobody moves to this city for the weather.

-▸ "Honestly?
-Figuring that out." → MARCUS: "Respect.
-Most people lie and say they have it all mapped.
-You'll be fine." +2 Trust.
-▸ "Make something of myself." → MARCUS: "Ha — that's the spirit.
-This town'll test you on it, though." +2 Affection.
-▸ "Money.
-Plain and simple." → MARCUS: "Hey, no shame.
-Stick around, I'll point you at who's hiring." +1 Affection, sets `marcus_jobtips = True`.

-MARCUS: Tell you what.
-You need anything — a name, a couch, twenty bucks till payday — you knock.
-That's the deal here.

-→ Sets `marcus_met = True`, unlocks Marcus as a contact.
-Continue to M0c.

-### M0b — rain check
-MARCUS: No worries.
-Door's 4B when you're hungry — or bored.
-Welcome to the building.

-→ Sets `marcus_met = True`.
-Continue to M0c.

-### M0c — close
-MARCUS: Oh — one thing.
-You'll want money before rent hits.
-There's a café downtown, "Grounds," always short-staffed.
-Tell 'em you can carry a tray, they'll take you.
+▸ "Is it that obvious?
+I thought the heavy sighing gave it away."
+(Sarcastic) → MARCUS +2 Affection (he laughs).
+▸ "Yeah.
+Just trying to figure out the lock."
+(Reserved) → neutral.

+MARCUS: Welcome to the building!
+Apartment 12, huh?
+Small place... but it's surprisingly cozy.
+We've all started somewhere.

+▸ "I hope so.
+Everything still feels a little overwhelming."
+(Earnest) → MARCUS +2 Trust.
+▸ "Cozy is a nice word for it.
+'Glorified closet' also works, but I'll take it."
+(Sarcastic) → MARCUS +3 Affection.
+▸ "It'll do for now.
+It's a roof over my head."
+(Reserved) → neutral.

+MARCUS: Trust me, you'll settle in faster than you think.
+The people around here are friendly.
+If you ever need anything, just knock on my door.
+Apartment 14.

+You: Thanks, Marcus.
+I really appreciate it.

+MARCUS: No problem.
+Oh, and one more thing...
+If you're looking for a job, check out the cafés downtown.
+They're almost always hiring.

-*(This is the soft nudge toward Zoe's café / first job.)*
+(This is the soft nudge toward Zoe's café / first job.)

-You: Noted.
-Thanks, Marc.

-MARCUS: Anytime, neighbor.
+MARCUS: Anyway...
+Welcome to the neighborhood.
+See you around!

-*[hide marcus] → return to apartment action menu.*
+[hide marcus] → Sets marcus_met = True.
+Return to apartment action menu.

 ---